 For the price, the Surface Go 2 could be a real consideration for students.

 So there you have it, just some of our top picks for the best laptop for students.
 We'll be back with you soon.

-Guide: How To Pick The Best Laptop For Students
+Frequently Asked Questions About The Best Laptop For Students

 If you're a student, finding the best laptop to suit your needs can be a little tricky at times and there are a number of things you should consider before purchasing.